PACKED-vzw/CultURIze/README.md

 You can download the [latest version of CultURIze here](https://github.com/PACKED-vzw/CultURIze/releases).
 We currently support Linux, Mac OSX and Windows.

 #### Usage
-Make sure Git is installed and configured on your system, check [here](https://github.com/PACKED-vzw/CultURIze/wiki/App-Installation-Instructions) for instruction on how to do that.
+Make sure Git is installed and configured on your system, check [here](https://github.com/PACKED-vzw/CultURIze/wiki/App-Installation-Instructions) for instructions.

 Check out [the wiki](https://github.com/PACKED-vzw/CultURIze/wiki).